jokehboy/Incremental-Honours-game/README.md

 I am collecting from you:

-* Game variables, total curreny spent on games, total lost, total earned from the game data script, things like that.
+* Some variables from the game.
+Things like: total curreny spent on games, total lost, total earned and so on.
 * That's it

 What unity analytics collects by default: